mre/endler.dev/content/2022/zerocal/index.md

 Right, that's all.
 It's that easy.
 Thanks to the folks over at [shuttle.rs](https://github.com/shuttle-hq/shuttle) for making this possible.

-The calendar app is now available at [https://zerocal.shuttleapp.rs](https://zerocal.shuttleapp.rs).
+The calendar app is now available at [zerocal.shuttleapp.rs](https://zerocal.shuttleapp.rs).

 Now I can finally send my friends a link to a calendar event for our next pub crawl.
 They'll surely appreciate it.<sup>yeah<sup>yeah</sup></sup>

 ## From zero to calendar in 100 lines of Rust

-Boy it feels great to be writing plain HTML again.
+Boy it feels good to be writing some plain HTML again.
 Building little apps never gets old.

 Check out the source code on [GitHub](https://github.com/mre/zerocal) and help me make it better! 🙏